cppsm/cppsm.github.io/index.md

   should be recreated from scratch.

 - <a id="coverage"></a>[`COVERAGE=0|1`](#coverage) specifies whether the build should be configured to generate coverage information.
-Currently this code coverage is only supported on [GCC](https://gcc.gnu.org/) and [Clang](https://clang.llvm.org/).
+Currently code coverage is only supported on [GCC](https://gcc.gnu.org/) and [Clang](https://clang.llvm.org/).

 #### <a id="cppsm-test"></a> [≡](#contents) [`cppsm test`](#cppsm-test)